criped/mud-chat/CONTRIBUTING.md

 ## Contribution Process

 In order to contribute to the code base, we follow the next process :
-1. The main branch is `master`, every developer should pull the current status of the branch before starting to develop any new feature.
+1. The main branch is `main`, every developer should pull the current status of the branch before starting to develop any new feature.
 `git pull`
 1. Create a new branch with the following pattern "feature/[name_of_the_feature]" `git checkout -b feature/example_feature`
 3. Develop the new feature on the the new branch.
 It includes testing and documentation.
 `git commit -a -m "Bla, Bla, Bla";  git push`
-4. Open a Pull Request to merge the feature branch into `master`.
+4. Open a Pull Request to merge the feature branch into `main`.
 Currently, a pull request has to be reviewed at least by one person.
 5. Finally, delete the feature branch.
-6. Move back to `master` branch.
+6. Move back to `main` branch.
-`git checkout master`
+`git checkout main`
 7. Pull the latest changes.
 `git pull`